 What is the latest news on the COVID-19 vaccine?

-Two COVID-19 vaccines are currently approved under an Emergency Use Authorization (EUA) by the Federal Drug Administration (FDA).
-Both vaccines are administered as two doses given 3-4 weeks apart.
+Three COVID-19 vaccines are currently approved under an Emergency Use Authorization (EUA) by the Federal Drug Administration (FDA).
+Two of the vaccines are administered as two doses given 3–4 weeks apart.
 The Moderna COVID-19 vaccine is approved for people ages 18 and over and the Pfizer-BioNTech COVID-19 vaccine is approved for people ages 16 and over.
 The Janssen COVID-19 vaccine is a single dose and is approved for people ages 18 and older.
 More vaccines are in development.

 If you are 12 years of age or older you can get it now.
 Each county’s health department handles vaccine allocation and distribution.
 Please visit your county’s health department website for most up-to-date information.
 Below is information for several of the Hill Physicians counties.

 |County||Current population being vaccinated||How to sign up||Additional information|

 |Alameda||Age 12 and over who reside in Alameda County.||If you are in the current population being vaccinated, sign up here for the vaccine.|

 Alameda County Residents can sign up here for drive-through vaccination appointments at the Alameda County Fairgrounds.

 1st Dose Pfizer Clinic Details:

 - Where: Washington West — 2500 Mowry Ave, Fremont, CA

 - When: Mon – Fri starting at 10 a.m.